kudobuilder/operators/repository/kafka/docs/latest/production.md

 #### Number of partitions

-The number of partitions should be higher than `1` for reliability reasons, by default this option is set to `3`
+The number of partitions should be higher than `1` for reliability reasons.
+By default, this option is set to `3`.

 More partitions lead to higher throughput performance but affect latency and availability.
-In KUDO Kafka we can set this trade-off of throughput vs. availability by setting the default partition number.
+In KUDO Kafka we can balance this trade-off of throughput vs. availability by configuring the default partition number.

 ```
 NUM_PARTITIONS=3